Hydrogen economy: Examples and pilot programs

-The distribution of hydrogen for the purpose of transportation is being tested around the world, particularly in the US (California, Massachusetts), Canada, Japan, the EU (Portugal, Norway, the Netherlands, Denmark, Germany), and Iceland.
-Natural gas vehicles can also be converted to run on hydrogen.
+The distribution of hydrogen for the purpose of transportation is being tested around the world, particularly in the US (California, Canada, Japan, the EU (Portugal, Norway, the Netherlands, Denmark, Germany), and Iceland.

 Also, fuel cell micro-CHP plants can be found in Japan and across the European Union.
 Such units can operate on hydrogen, or other fuels as natural gas or LPG.
 Under the ene.field and PACE projects — both co-funded by the Fuel Cells and Hydrogen Joint Undertaking (FCH JU) — a total of approximately 3,646 fuel cell micro-CHP units were installed across the European Union and the UK.

 Australia

 Western Australia's Department of Planning and Infrastructure operated three Daimler Chrysler Citaro fuel cell buses as part of its Sustainable Transport Energy for Perth Fuel Cells Bus Trial in Perth from 2004 to 2007.

 By November 2020 the Australian Renewable Energy Agency (ARENA) had invested $55 million in 28 hydrogen projects, from early stage research and development to early stage trials and deployments.
 The agency's stated goal is to produce hydrogen by electrolysis for $2 per kilogram, announced by Minister for Energy and Emissions Angus Taylor in a 2021 Low Emissions Technology Statement.

 In October 2021, Queensland Premier Annastacia Palaszczuk and private investor Andrew Forrest announced that Queensland would be home to the world's largest hydrogen plant.
 This was scrapped in 2025.